kwatch/keight/README.md

 end
 ```

-If you don't like auto-convert, specify data type and pettern explicitly.
+If you don't like auto-convert, specify data type and pattern explicitly.
 For example, `{id:str<\d+>}` or `{date:str<\d\d\d\d-\d\d-\d\d>}`.